Use qualitative data to uncover language-market fit

 There are two parts to talking to qualified noes: part one is asking your questions within the context of the right parts of the user experience to talk to qualified visitors; part two is asking the right questions.

-The right questions at the right time
+Ask the right questions at the right time

 You want to ask people who just bought what convinced them to buy, and people who abandoned at the last minute why they changed their mind.